akruszewski/gibl/manuscript/chapter3.md

 ## 3.2. `block.rkt`

-A block should contain the current hash, the previous hash, data, and timestamp when it was generated:
+A blockchain is simply a list of blocks.
+Thus, a block is the building block of a blockchain.
+It should contain the current hash, the previous hash, data, and timestamp when it was generated:

 ```racket
 (struct block